Trans Scania Winter is an unsupported 246 km trail run (with some road parts) in southern Sweden.

-If you chose to go with option 1 and this fails, for example if your co-runner has to quit the race, you are required to be prepared for option 2 or quit the race along with them.
+Please note: If you chose to go with option 1 and this fails, for example if your partner has to quit the race, you are required to be prepared for option 2 or quit the race along with them.

 Support cars, pacers, personal drop bags placed beforehand, and all other personal support is allowed.